Michael-Flood/OSSU_Progress/README.md

 In light of previous programming experience and advice from others who have taken the course, I have opted to make a few changes to the curriculum.

-Course 0: Coursera "Learning How to Learn"
+Course 0: Coursera "Learning How to Learn" (completed December 2019)

 Course 1: Berkeley CS 61AS (in place of OSSU CS Introduction to Computer Science recommendation)